Who Is Joy Organics? A Brand File on the Family Organic CBD Brand

 Joy Organics is a strong organic brand wearing a slightly modest grade.
 USDA-certified-organic SKUs, American hemp, a genuinely 0.0%-THC flagship line, a full contaminant panel on every batch, and a clean record with an accredited A+ BBB.
 Those are exactly the things our score rewards.

-So why a C and not a B?
-Two reasons, both structural rather than damning: it's a private company (no audited financials, so Ownership is capped), and a few disclosures are thinner than its product transparency — the official labs page doesn't name the lab, the manufacturing model isn't spelled out, and the USDA certifier isn't named.
-It sits at 79 — one point under the B line — and we'll explain exactly why, then clear up an FDA mix-up that isn't Joy's at all.
+So why a B and not the top tier?
+A few disclosures are thinner than its product transparency: the official labs page doesn't name the lab, the manufacturing model isn't spelled out, and the USDA certifier isn't named.
+Those are fixable details, not character flaws — we'll explain each, then clear up an FDA mix-up that isn't Joy's at all.

 Who's behind it?
 (A named family — with one title to flag)